Acropolis Rally: The "Tarzan" test in Evrytania

-In the Acropolis Rally of 2003, when the event reached its 50th anniversary, a shortened 20.65km version of the stage, called "New Tarzan", was held twice, paying tribute to the route's legacy in the event.
+In the Acropolis Rally of 2003, when the event reached its 50th anniversary, a shortened 20.65 km version of the stage, called "New Tarzan", was held twice, paying tribute to the route's legacy in the event.

 Didier Auriol in June 1991, dismantled a wheelrim and his suspension there, losing the lead and the overall victory in the race.
 Nevertheless, he later stated that "Tarzan" was his favorite Acropolis Rally special stage.